SafeRL-Lab/.github/profile/README.md

 ## Recent News

+* 🔥🔥🔥 **\[June 30, 2025]** We show that selecting more uniformly distributed data increases the minimum pairwise distance, which provably reduces neural network approximation error—leading to better training efficiency beyond the NTK regime.
+Code and Paper are available at: [https://github.com/SafeRL-Lab/data-uniformity](https://github.com/SafeRL-Lab/data-uniformity) and [https://arxiv.org/pdf/2506.24120](https://arxiv.org/pdf/2506.24120).

 * 🔥🔥🔥 **\[May 19, 2025]** We released **[M4R](https://github.com/SafeRL-Lab/OpenRBench)**, a benchmark for evaluating massive multimodal understanding and reasoning in open space.
 Code, dataset, and leaderboard are available at: [https://open-space-reasoning.github.io](https://open-space-reasoning.github.io)

 * 🔥🔥🔥 **\[May 07, 2025]** We released **[RLBenchNet](https://github.com/SafeRL-Lab/BenchNetRL)**, a systematic benchmarking suite for evaluating neural network architectures in reinforcement learning.
 Code is available at: [https://github.com/SafeRL-Lab/BenchNetRL](https://github.com/SafeRL-Lab/BenchNetRL)